Morning, Wednesday, 1st April 2020

 - Meeting Scotland’s housing needs: homelessness, supporting an ageing population and tackling poverty;

-- Balancing the interests of tenants and landlords, improving existing housing stock and private rented accommodation; and
+- Social housing and the private rental sector: balancing the interests of tenants and landlords, improving existing housing stock and controlling rent increases in the private sector; and

 - The new regulatory framework from the Scottish Housing Regulator: implications for tenants and Registered Social Landlords (RSLs).